by Imed Bouchrika, Phd

 - Join or start a program for teen counseling.

 - Create materials that can help people gain technical skills.

-- Conduct training on how to use Learning Management Systems.
+- Conduct training on how to use a learning management system or LMS.

 Ideas for health and wellbeing